Short answer. Use

 | Default approval mode | Stops to ask before most shell commands | Workspace-friendly default — most tool calls proceed without per-step prompts |

-| Free tier | None — paid Claude plan or API key required | 60 rpm / 1,000 rpd Gemini family with Flash default (sign in with personal Google) — through 2026-06-17 |
+| Free tier | None — paid Claude plan or API key required | None as of 2026-06-18 — the 60 rpm / 1,000 rpd personal-Google tier was retired; paid AI Studio/Vertex key or Antigravity CLI now |

 | Pro model context window | 200K tokens default (Opus / Sonnet) | 1M tokens on Gemini 2.5 Pro (smaller quota) |